 As advertised, there’s a free version of Savology.
 This free version gives you access to the retirement planning, estate planning and risk management dashboards.
 In addition, it allows you to see what action items Savology recommends.
 While the free version does contain a report card, it’s not fully unlocked.

-For $10 per month, or $96 per year, Savology users can get a fully-unlocked report card, plus:
+For $10 per month, or $72 per year if paid upfront, Savology users can get a fully-unlocked report card, plus:

 - The ability to sync financial accounts for live updates.

 - The ability to live chat with Savology financial coaches.